 It is important to seek conventional care for frostbite as soon as possible to prevent tissue damage.
 While nutritional supplements may enhance conventional treatment, maintaining the body's core temperature by dressing warmly, drinking fluids, and eating plenty of food before and during exposure to cold are critical to preventing and treating frostbite.

 - Vitamin C -- One well-designed animal study suggested that vitamin C may have some beneficial effect on frostbite when combined with standard medical treatment.

 - Antioxidants -- When taken prior to cold exposure, antioxidants may help protect against development of frostbite or other cold related injuries.

-You may use herbs along with conventional medical treatment for frostbite under a qualified practitioner, but you should never use herbs to self treat the condition.
+You may use herbs along with conventional medical treatment for frostbite under the supervision of a qualified practitioner, but you should never use herbs to self-treat the condition.
 Speak to your physician before using any herbal therapies to make sure they are right for you, and that they do not interfere with conventional treatment.

 - Cayenne pepper (Capsicum spp.) in topical form has been used traditionally in China and Japan to treat frostbite.

 - Poplar buds (Populus spp. including P. nigra, P. canadensis, and P.tacamahaca), also known as balm of Gilead and balm of Mecca, may be used in mild cases of frostbite as an ointment or other topical formula (containing 20 to 30% bud exudate) to alleviate the pain and reduce the risk of infection associated with frostbite.

 - Also used topically are calendula (Calendula officinalis), chamomile (Matricaria recutita), and horsetail (Equisetum arvense).